 If you are pregnant your GP or midwife can also provide the flu jab free of charge.
 Catching flu in pregnancy can lead to complications that can cause serious illness for mum and baby.

 All two- and three-year-olds are eligible for a free nasal spray flu vaccine from their GP.
-Children in reception class and school years one, two, three and four will be offered the nasal spray in school.
+Children in reception class and school years one, two, three and four and five will be offered the nasal spray in school.

 Watch the video at the link below for more advice on who is eligible for a free flu vaccination and why you should have it.
 This not only protects you, but others around you.